Diffusion Models as Stochastic Quantization in Lattice Field Theory

 We note that both Eqs.~\eqref{eq:sde} and~\eqref{eq:rsde} are Langevin equations.\footnote{This approach has been utilized in Bayesian learning as stochastic gradient Langevin dynamics \cite{welling:2011bayesian}.
-In contrast to standard stochastic gradient-descent (SGD) algorithms, stochastic gradient Langevin dynamics introduces stochasticity into the parameter updates, thereby avoiding collapses into local minima.} In the context of the reverse SDE, given the gradients $\nabla_{\phi}\log p(\phi,t)$, it is convenient to generate samples from a prior distribution in a Markov chain of updates, as introduced in Sec.~\ref{subsec:sim}.
+In contrast to standard stochastic gradient-descent (SGD) algorithms, stochastic gradient Langevin dynamics introduces stochasticity into the parameter updates, thereby avoiding collapses into local minima.} In the context of the reverse SDE, given the gradients $\nabla_{\phi}\log p(\phi,t)$, it is convenient to generate samples from a prior distribution in {a stochastic evolution process, as introduced in Sec.~\ref{subsec:sim}.}